XP-NETWORK/documentation/docs/NFTs/introduction.md

 # Contents

-XP.network is primarily focused on the NFT Multi-Chain bridge.
+XP.NETWORK is primarily focused on the NFT Multi-Chain bridge.
 Let's clear what FTs and NFTs in particular are, how we deal with them and why we have chosen non-fungible over fungible tokens.
 We will discuss:

 :::info
 ## [01.
 Definition](./definition)